 Family Life membership may be attained by an active member, his or her designated partner (who may vote at Association meetings) and their children up to the age of 18 years.

-Honorary membership may be granted to an individual at any regular or special meeting who has performed some meritorious act or who has attained eminence in scientific pursuits in advancing the interests of fishing, hunting, forestry or purification of the waters of Pennsylvania.
+Honorary membership may be granted to an individual by the Board of Directors at any regular or special meeting who has performed some meritorious act or who has attained eminence in scientific pursuits in advancing the interests of fishing, hunting, forestry or purification of the waters of Pennsylvania.

+Inactive membership occurs when a member fails to renew.
+Inactive members do not have access to club facilities and cannot vote at Association meetings.
+Inactive members must pay the appropriate dues and late fees to restore Active membership, or membership will be considered voluntarily withdrawn.

 Section 2 – Application for Membership